Robust Approximation of the Stochastic Koopman Operator: Preliminaries

-The preceding discussion allows for a very general random dynamical system.
-For our analysis, however, we will need restrict our attention to systems satisfying a few properties.
-First, we would like the stochastic Koopman operator family to have the semigroup property:
+However, since a random system can have many possible realizations we cannot simply define the stochastic Koopman operator as the composition with the flow.
+Instead, the stochastic Koopman operators are defined using the expectation of the evolution of observables. \begin{definition} The stochastic Koopman operator, $\K^t$, is defined for for i.i.d. random systems by

+\end{definition} For a discrete time map we will denote the one step Koopman evolution as $\K^1=\K$.
+The operators $\K^t$ are also called the transition operators for a Markov process.

+In order for definition \ref{def:StochKoop} to be useful, we require this family of operators to be consistent in a certain sense: the stochastic Koopman family of operators should form a semigroup:

 For the deterministic Koopman operators, this is clearly true provided the system is autonomous and solutions exist and are unique, since in this case the flow forms a semigroup.
-To obtain the semigroup property for the stochastic Koopman family of operators, we need an analogous condition on the system.
-The condition that $\{(x_t),~x_0\in M\}$ is a time homogeneous Markov family suffices to give the semigroup property \cite{Nelly}.
-With this condition, the semigroup property follows from the Chapman-Kolmogorov equation.
-For a time homogeneous Markov family, the transition probabilities depend only on the current state; they do not depend on the time or the past of the process.\\

-We will continue to specialize to systems which are weakly measure preserving.
-We say random dynamical system is weakly measure preserving if there exists a measure $\mu$ such that

-for each $A\in \mathfrak{B}$.
-The measure $\mu$ is called an invariant measure.
-Weakly measure preserving systems give the stochastic Koopman operator the following nice property: For any $f\in L^1(\mu)$, we have
+For the stochastic Koopman family of operators on a i.i.d. system, the semigroup property is guaranteed by the independence of the maps $T_{\theta_t\omega}^s$ and $T_\omega^t$, since \\